NickBanken/Free-2-code---Exercises-corrections/readme.md

 ## Are you up for this task?

 Great!
-Inside these 2 folders, you will find more folders, each of these folders are chapters.
+Inside these 2 folders, you will find the exercise folders, inside of this folder there are sub-chapters.
 Inside of each chapter, there are more folders which contain the exercises.
-These exercises need to get a correction.html file.
+These exercises need to get a correction.html or/and correction.css file.

-Your job is to create this file and complete the exercise in the best practice that you know.
+Your job is to create these file and complete the exercise in the best practice that you know.

 ## before you start